 \section{Conclusion}

 We formulate energy storage arbitrage problem using linear programming.
 The linear programming formulation is possible due to piecewise linear convex cost functions.
 In this formulation we consider: (a) net-metering compensation (with selling price at best equal to buying price) i.e. $\kappa_i \in [0,1]$, (b) inelastic load, (c) consumer renewable generation, (d) storage charging and discharging losses, (e) storage ramping constraint and (f) storage capacity constraint.
-By conducting extensive numerical simulations, we analyze the sensitivity of energy storage batteries for varying ramp rates and varying ratio of selling and buying price of electricity.
+By conducting extensive numerical simulations, we analyze the sensitivity of energy storage for varying ramp rates and varying ratio of selling and buying price of electricity.
 We observe that the value of storage in presence of load and renewable increases as the ratio of selling and buying price decreases.
-We also perform stochastic simulation for real-time implementation and compare the stochastic results to the deterministic ones.
+We also perform real-time implementation of the proposed LP formulation and compare the deterministic results with net-load and electricity price uncertainties.
 Net-load and electricity price are modeled with AutoRegressive models for model predictive control.
 The effect of uncertainty on slow ramping batteries is observed to be lower compared to faster ramping batteries.
-Furthermore, as $\kappa$ decreases, arbitrage gains becomes more immune to uncertainty.
+Furthermore, as $\kappa$ decreases, arbitrage gains becomes less sensitive to uncertainty.

 In a future work, we aim to control the cycles of operation of the battery by tuning the friction coefficient with different $\kappa$ values, such that the battery is not over-used, otherwise this would lead to reduction in battery operational life.